 LLS is aligned with Memorial Sloan Kettering Cancer Center’s definition, which considers all blood cancer patients to be moderately to severely immunocompromised.
 This includes anyone being treated for blood cancer or who has received cancer treatment in the past year.

 It also includes anyone who had a stem cell transplant or who takes medicine to suppress their immune system.
 Blood cancer treatments that suppress the immune system include: Bruton tyrosine kinase (BTK) inhibitors (e.g., Imbruvica, Calquence, Brukinsa), anti-CD20 antibody treatments (e.g., Rituxan) and certain CAR T-cell treatments (Breyanzi, Kymriah, Tecartus, Yescarta).

 LLS strongly encourages all blood cancer patients, regardless of where they are in their treatment, remission or recovery (or “watch and wait” period, which is common for CLL patients), to talk with their blood cancer treatment team about the status of their immune system and whether the monoclonal antibody Evusheld and additional COVID-19 vaccines are right for them.

 Anyone with a compromised immune system should also continue masking and social distancing even after vaccination.

-Immunocompromised individuals who received the Johnson & Johnson COVID-19 vaccine should receive an additional vaccine dose at least 28 days later and a booster dose two months after that with either Pfizer or Moderna vaccines.
-They may also receive a second booster dose four months later.
+Immunocompromised individuals who received the Johnson & Johnson COVID-19 vaccine should receive either Moderna or Pfizer for all additional doses.
+They need an additional vaccine dose at least 28 days later, a first booster dose two months after that, and a second booster dose four months later.